DjKniteX/idleMirage/README.md

 **Core concept built with the help of AI, v0.dev**

 ![main menu](images/screenshot1.png)
+**Beta source is now avaiable, will slowly make updates/refactoring and work on documentation**

 idleMirage is an idle clicker framework following the legacy of Mirage Source for aspiring developers or hobbyists to develop their own single player web game.